escreven/liveimport/doc/userguide.rst

       import symcode
       import symcode as sc

-Normally, ``%%liveimport`` cells are additive.
-Top-level import statements are registered without removing prior registrations.
+Normally, ``%%liveimport`` cells are additive and idempotent.
+Top-level import statements are registered by merging them with prior registrations.
 The ``%%liveimport`` cell magic's one optional argument ``--clear`` (or the short form, ``-c``) changes that — it causes LiveImport to discard all prior import registrations when the cell is run.

 Best Practice
 -------------